-For a three-pole trip Zone 1 Extension scheme, it is suggested that the Remote Open function be placed in service.
-This provides faster tripping for faults on the protected line near the remote end that would not Zone 2 / Pilot Zone (Z2DIST) normally be cleared until expiration of the Zone 2 timer.
+For a Zone 1 Extension scheme, it is suggested that the Remote Open function be placed in service.
+This provides faster tripping for faults on the protected line near the remote end that would not normally be cleared until expiration of the Zone 2 timer.